 February 20, 2022 - A peer-reviewed study - The effectiveness of low dead space syringes for reducing the risk of hepatitis C virus acquisition among people who inject drugs - showed using fixed LDSS was associated with a 76% lower likelihood of recent hepatitis C virus infection compared to using any syringes with detachable needles.

-February 16, 2022 - The American College of Obstetrics and Gynecology joined the U.S. CDC recommending universal hepatitis C virus (HCV) screening of pregnant women.
+February 16, 2022 - The American College of Obstetrics and Gynecology joined the U.S. CDC in recommending universal hepatitis C virus (HCV) screening for pregnant women.
 The positivity rate of HCV IgG was higher among those who were tested using risk-based vs. universal screening (5.4% vs. 2.3%).

 February 12, 2022 - Olivier Segeral with the French National Agency for Research on AIDS, confirmed a recent study in Cambodia showed Tenofovir prophylaxis for four weeks or more, along with early infant vaccination, helped stem hepatitis B virus mother-to-child transmission without the use of hepatitis B immunoglobulin.